Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-In reality?
 Sure, blue balls can happen, says urologist Petar Bajic, MD.
-But it’s not as concerning as you may have imagined.
-It’s not going to cause any lasting effects and it’s absolutely not a reason to feel pressured into sexual acts.
+But it’s not medically concerning and doesn’t have any lasting effects.
+And it’s never a reason to pressure someone to be intimate.

 Advertisement

 Blue balls can happen because, as your body prepares for sex, it sends a rush of blood to your genitals.
-The pressure builds.
-It then releases if you reach orgasm, and things start to go back to normal.
+The pressure builds in your epididymis, the tube-like structures above your testicles that sperm passes through.
+If you reach orgasm, that pressure drops and things start going back to normal.

-But if you don’t orgasm, it can be like a pressure valve that builds up without release.
-The increased blood stays a little longer in your genitals.
-And it can lead to a short-lived feeling of discomfort or pressure until the blood flow returns to normal.
+If you don’t orgasm, it can be like a pressure valve that builds up without release.
+The excess blood (and the pressure it causes) stays a little longer in your genitals.
+This can lead to a short-lived feeling of discomfort or heaviness until the blood flow returns to normal.

-Anyone can experience discomfort if they become sexually aroused for a period of time without reaching orgasm.
-There’s a similar phenomenon that happens with blood flow to the vulva and clitoris.
+Anyone can have discomfort if they’re sexually aroused for a period of time without reaching orgasm, including women.
+There’s a phenomenon similar to blue balls that happens with blood flow to the vulva and clitoris.
 It’s called “blue vulva” or “blue bean” (a reference to the clitoris).

-That’s because sexual arousal leads to increased blood flow to your genitals.
-When blood rushes to the vulva (the collective name for the labia, clitoris and vaginal opening), the area becomes engorged and lubricated in preparation for sexual intercourse.
-When that pressure builds but isn’t released through orgasm, the blood flow can lead to feelings of heaviness or pressure in the vulva.
+When blood rushes to the vulva (the collective name for the labia, clitoris and vaginal opening), the area becomes engorged and lubricated in preparation for sex.
+If that pressure builds up but isn’t released through orgasm, the blood flow can lead to feelings of heaviness or pressure in the vulva.

 Advertisement

-Blue balls can be associated with a fleeting, temporary discomfort associated with sexual arousal.
-If you’re experiencing genital pain or discomfort at other times, it may be a sign of something more concerning.
+If you’re dealing with genital pain or discomfort outside the bedroom, it may be a sign of something more concerning.

-“If the uncomfortable sensation in the testicles only occurs after a period of sexual arousal without ejaculation, I think it’s safe to say that that’s probably not anything serious,” Dr. Bajic says.
-“However, if you’re having genital pain under other circumstances, it would merit further investigation by a urologist or a primary care doctor.
-It’s always worth getting checked out.”
+“If the uncomfortable sensation in the testicles only occurs after a period of sexual arousal without ejaculation, that’s probably not anything serious,” Dr. Bajic says.
+“However, if you’re having genital pain under other circumstances, it merits further investigation by a urologist or primary care doctor.”

 Advertisement